JDSherbert/Juce-9-Slice-Image-Component/README.md

 };
 ```

 Defines the fixed pixel thickness of each edge region.
-The corner size is the intersection of the adjacent edge thicknesses — for example, the top-left corner is `left` × `top` pixels.
+The corner size is the intersection of the adjacent edge thicknesses.
+For example, the top-left corner is `left` × `top` pixels.

 ---